-The male fish is protective and looks at their territory to keep other fishes safe, meanwhile, the female fish watches the unhatched eggs, the juveniles, and the larvae.
-And also if you see the parents that tend to eat the eggs or the larvae you should remove the male from the tank.
+The male fish is protective and looks at their territory to keep other fishes safe.
+Meanwhile, the female fish watches the unhatched eggs, the juveniles, and the larvae.
+And also, if you see the parents that tend to eat the eggs or the larvae, you should remove the male from the tank.

-Another important problem is that the female can lay up to 800 eggs which means that the aquarium may be too small to hold all of them.
-But if you notice that the female gets overwhelmed, the best thing you should do is to step in.
-I know it may look cruel, but you should take 50-70% of the fry, and also you can use them as a portion of live food for other fish.
+Another important problem is that the female can lay up to 800 eggs, which means that the aquarium may be too small to hold all of them.
+But if you notice that the female gets overwhelmed, the best thing you should do is step in.
+I know it may look cruel, but you should take 50-70% of the fry, and also, you can use them as a portion of live food for other fish.
 This leaves the female concentrated on the remaining eggs.

 Taking care of female or male Jack Dempsey fish is not a difficult task.
 The most important thing you have to do is to pay attention to some features.
-Starting with the anal fin and the dorsal fin of the male which are usually pointies and loner than the female ones.
+Starting with the anal fin and the dorsal fin of the male, which are usually pointies and loner than the female ones.

-As we know as every kind of species, the Jack Dempsey fish has also some diseases you should know starting with Head and Lateral Line Erosion.
+As we know, as every kind of species, the Jack Dempsey fish also has some diseases you should know, starting with Head and Lateral Line Erosion.
 This disease is known as a hole in the head, which is caused by a lack of certain vitamins and also poor water conditions.
 The symptoms of this disease are that holes start to show on the fish’s head and in the body if the condition is not treated early.
-To cure this disease you should create a therapy for your fish, including antibiotics which are very useful to cure the fish.
+To cure this disease, you should create a therapy for your fish, including antibiotics which are very useful to cure the fish.

 Freshwater Ich, the most common disease for freshwater species, causes white spots on the fish’s body and causes the loss of appetite, and also they hide more than usual.
-To cure the fish prom this disease is recommended to use formalin and malachite green.
+To cure the fish from this disease is recommended to use formalin and malachite green.